davidkhala/AI/dify/marketplace/tools.md

 # Native
 [Dify Extractor](https://marketplace.dify.ai/plugins/langgenius/dify_extractor)
 - It always masks email in html, replacing it with `[email protected]`
   - solution: crawler data source has no masking
+  - solution: combine use Doc Extractor with another html parser
+- Unsupported PDF types
+  - PDF from HTML by Microsoft Print to PDF

 # knowledge